musicMan1337/Setlist_App/client/README.md

 # src:

-## config.js, index.js, and setupTests.js
+## config.tsx, index.ts, and setupTests.tsx

-**[ config.js ]** - this is essentially where I store "environment" variables.
+**[ config.tsx ]** - this is essentially where I store "environment" variables.
 One important thing to know is that React has a built-in `NODE_ENV` variable that is set automatically when running scripts:

 1. Run **Start**: `NODE_ENV = developement`
 1. Run **Build**: `NODE_ENV = production`